gao0122/DL_spring2024_Final_Project/README.md

 View the example notebook with full results: https://github.com/gao0122/DL_spring2024_Final_Project/blob/main/dl-spring2024-final-output-example.ipynb

-The plot notebook is for plotting by log outputs in case the running notebook is interrupted.
+The plot notebook is a backup notebook for plotting only by log outputs in case the running notebook is interrupted.